ArabiTalk

 • sentence building

-• interactive exercises
+• interactive exercises and role-play

 Program Goals

-• Use new vocabulary in guided sentences.
+Use new words in short guided sentences

 Learning Milestones